How to Apply Emotion Vocabulary to Problem Solving!

 Use problem scenarios to apply the vocabulary your students just learned.
 Let them identify feelings and take the perspectives of other people in varied situations, explaining the points of view on what events in the situation cause them to feel that way.

-This type of activity is great for groups, as students may have different takes or opinions on how the characters in the scenario might feel, and often want to convince their friends of their own perspective.
+This type of activity is great for groups, as students may have different takes or opinions on how the characters in the scenario might feel, and often want to convince their friends of their perspective.
 Coming up with alternative ways to solve the problem situation and practicing what to say (and how to say it!) are important skills, too.

-Perspective Taking Worksheets and Activity Ideas
+More Perspective-Taking Worksheets and Activity Ideas

 Teaching Ideas – Perspective-Taking Skills